compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * shared knowledge- when knowledge needs to be in multiple codebases - what do?
 * "it was a business concept that had been around for a long time, but was not not around anywhere... (explicitly)" - publish items with reference to price points... every other system had to be changed to have price point- so many other systems needed a new concept. import processes...
 * "the worst kind of concept leakage" could have been handled by the upstream system...
-* "microservcies don;t address scaling down" they're about facilitating construction.
+* "microservcies don't address scaling down" they're about facilitating construction.
-* David Parnas paper- criteria to be used in decomposing systems into modules, 1972, makes sense today.
+* [David Parnas paper- criteria to be used in decomposing systems into modules, 1972, makes sense today.](https://www.cs.umd.edu/class/spring2003/cmsc838p/Design/criteria.pdf) "On the Criteria To Be Used in Decomposing Systems into Modules"
 * kwic index permuted index, circular shifts of lines
 * room filled up
 * breakfast did not happen, part of a very dry bagel, then coffee and ibuprofin.